fish-shell/fish-shell/doc_src/cmds/math.rst

 ``log2``
     the base-2 logarithm
 ``max``
-    returns the larger of two numbers
+    returns the largest of the given numbers - this takes an arbitrary number of arguments (but at least one) ``min``
-``min``
-    returns the smaller of two numbers
+    returns the smallest of the given numbers - this takes an arbitrary number of arguments (but at least one) ``ncr``
-``ncr``
     "from n choose r" combination function - how many subsets of size r can be taken from n (order doesn't matter) ``npr``